 When the ergonomic kneeling chair first came into existence, it was a game-changer.
-Until this type of ergonomic kneeling desk chair was introduced in the '70s, the chair industry had stayed pretty much the same.
-It can easily be considered the most radical chair design of the 20th century... we'd go so far to say ever since the invention of the throne itself...bow down.
+Until this type of chair was introduced in the '70s, the chair industry had stayed pretty much the same.
+It can easily be considered the most radical chair design of the 20th century... we'd go so far to say ever since the invention of the throne itself...but perhaps we’re biased.

-The reason kneeling chairs are so radical is that like any good rebel, the kneeling chair directly challenges habits that have been in our culture for millennia.
-As a manner of sitting, the kneeling desk chair keeps us guessing because it places you somewhere between sitting and standing, and typically there is no back to lean against.
+The reason it’s so radical is that like any good rebel, the kneeling chair directly challenges habits that have been in our culture for millennia.
+As a manner of sitting, it keeps us guessing as it places us somewhere between sitting and standing, and typically there is no backrest to lean against.
 It is not a stool, but it's also not quite a chair.

 The ergonomic kneeling chair was first exported to America in the 1980s from Norway, and over the last number of decades, kneeling chair has slowly become more recognized in American culture.
 The operative word here is "slowly."

-The justification of the balance kneeling chairs (like our Sleekform Austin and Amsterdam) lies in it solving the problem of stress on the lower back (the flattening or even rounding of the natural lumbar curve).
+The justification of the balance kneeling chairs (like our Sleekform Austin chairs) lies in solving the problem of stress on the lower back (the flattening or even rounding of the natural lumbar curve).
 This is caused mainly by sitting in a conventional right-angle chair.
-By dropping the legs, our thighs are placed at an oblique angle in relation to our spines (somewhere between 120-125 degrees), the muscular work makes sitting upright feel almost effortless.
+By dropping the legs, our thighs are placed at an oblique angle in relation to our spines (somewhere between 110°-120°), the muscular work makes sitting upright feel almost effortless.
 This opens up the possibility of getting rid of the chair back.

 The observation that led to the ergonomic kneeling chair is that muscular effort is evenly balanced front to back and top to bottom of the torso when the legs are at an oblique, not a right angle to the spine.

-Another radical form of sitting has been developed around perching that offers similar biochemical advantages.
 Many researchers agree that the lower back when seated, needs to assume the position that naturally occurs when sitting on a high stool or lying down on your side in bed.
 The 135-degree relationship between the spine and the legs is the one used in the martial arts for the most significant stamina and flexibility.
-It's called the 'horse' the position, and it's super awkward for your opponent to uproot you while at the same time, readies you to move in any direction.
-The king of good posture, F.M Alexander, this specific posture "the position of mechanical advantage."
+It's called the 'horse' position, and it's super awkward for your opponent to uproot you while at the same time, readies you to move in any direction.
+The king of good posture, F.M Alexander, calls this specific posture "the position of mechanical advantage."
 This is also the position the human body takes while floating through space in zero gravity.
 It's quite literally effortless.

 With a rocking kneeling chair, you can rock the seat forward and tuck your feet behind your knees while also giving you the option of placing your feet on the ground in a conventional right-angle way.
 The rockers also allow you to rock back and extend your feet as you might in a recliner.
 They offer the choice of sitting in the way you're accustomed to or in a modified perch.